-Jackie MacMullan is a television analyst for ESPN and Comcast Sports Net and a columnist for ESPNBOSTON.com.
+Jackie MacMullan is one of the most accomplished and respected journalists in sports.
+Previous to her retirement from ESPN in August 2021, MacMullan was an analyst for ESPN and Comcast Sports Net and a columnist for ESPNBOSTON.com.
 From 2002 to 2007 she was a columnist and associate editor of the Boston Globe, and from 1995-2000 she was a senior writer for Sports Illustrated covering the National Basketball Association.

 MacMullan began her career with the Globe in 1982, where she covered a variety of sports, including the 1986 World Series, 1987 Stanley Cup Finals, the 1988 Olympic Games, as well as numerous NBA Finals and Final Four tournaments.